westeras/nomad-spark/README.md

-This repository is a fork of Apache Spark that natively supports using HashiCorp's [Nomad](https://www.nomadproject.io/intro/) as Spark's cluster manager  (as an alternative to Hadoop YARN and Mesos).
+This repository is a fork of Apache Spark that natively supports using HashiCorp's [Nomad](https://www.nomadproject.io/intro/) as Spark's cluster manager  (as an alternative to Hadoop YARN, Mesos or Kubernetes).
 When running on Nomad, the Spark executors that run tasks for your Spark application, and optionally the application driver itself, run as Nomad tasks in a Nomad job.

 Sample `spark-submit` command when using Nomad: